RakeshKumar-Meduri/final-project-git/CONTRIBUTING.md

-# Contributing Guidelines
+Contributing Guidelines

+Thank you for your interest in contributing to this project!

-## How to Contribute
+a) How to Contribute

-- Fork the repository
+1. Fork the repository

-- Clone your fork
-- Create a new branch (`bug-fix-typo`, etc.)
+2. Create a new branch (git checkout -b feature-name)

-- Make changes and commit
+3. Make your changes

-- Push to your fork
-- Create a pull request
+4. Commit your changes (git commit -m 'Add some feature')

+5. Push to the branch (git push origin feature-name)

+6. Open a Pull Request

-## Code Style
+b) Code Style

+- Follow consistent naming conventions

+- Keep functions small and focused

-- Use clear commit messages
+- Write clear and descriptive commit messages

-- Follow shell scripting best practices
+c) Reporting Issues

+If you find a bug or have a suggestion, please open an issue with details and steps to reproduce.

+License

+By contributing, you agree that your contributions will be licensed under the Apache 2.0 License.